MacWyznawca/homebridge-mqtt-temperature-log-tasmota/README.md

 **"patchToSave":"/root/.homebridge/"** - path to save text files with temperature data.

 **"savePeriod": "15"** - period (minutes) for saving and check temperature.
 For save only min. and max.
 24h temperature data set with "minus" ex "-15".
 Minimal preriod 15 minutes.

 **"zeroHour": "23"** - time at which you want to reset the timer min./max.
 Empty to reset after 24 hours since the last minimum or maximum.

 The files will be saved in the specified path with the "topic" (ex.
-Sonoff) in the file name.
+Sonoff) in the file name ex. "/root/.homebridge/sonoff_temp.txt".